HeroBrine1st/E621/README.md

 - [x] WEBM
 - [x] MP4
-- [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities that Adobe Flash had)
+- [ ] SWF - flash won't be supported neither in near nor far future (but PRs are welcome if they're safe in terms of vulnerabilities which Adobe Flash had)

 # License

-This application is released under GNU GPLv3 (see [LICENSE](LICENSE)).
-Some of the used libraries are released under different licenses.
+This application is released under GNU GPLv3 (see [LICENSE](LICENSE) and [NOTICE](NOTICE)).
+The used libraries are released under different licenses.

+If you found any violation of your copyright, contact HeroBrine1st Erquilenne.
+See details below.

+# Contact

+To directly contact me, HeroBrine1st Erquilenne:

+1. Make an issue - optional, but it will speed up my answer and so highly recommended, as I don't check email inbox every day.
+2. Write to project-e621-android@herobrine1st.ru - be advised that I will respond you from other email address as this address is a proxy address (I'm just too lazy to set up a proper e-mail server).

+Note that this email address is not for bugs, feature requests and anything that can be discussed publicly.
+Use Github Issues instead.

+P.s.
+(If you're curious) I use email on own domain primarily to protect from spammers: that is, I can easily block spam and know which site leaked my email, potentially improving my security by detecting leaks before they get into public, for example, when only addresses are got to spammers and remaining data is still being processed.